carlosnatalino/2025-skeleton-project/README.md

-# Example project for the final project of the EEN060/EEN065 courses
+# Skeleton project for the final project of the EEN060/EEN065 courses

 <h2 style="color: red;">
 Attention!
 You must not clone this repository.
 Instead, you must create a private one using this as a template.
 </h2>

-Example of the final project of EEN060/EEN065 courses.
+Skeleton/template for the final project of EEN060/EEN065 courses.
-Note that this project is only for your reference.
-None of your modifications to this project will be valid for the final project.

 ## Create a virtual environment